Meek Mill: Criminal proceedings

-2005-2006: Police brutality and first arrest
+2005–2006: Police brutality and first arrest

 When he was 18, while walking to a corner store armed, Meek was arrested for illegally possessing a firearm and was beaten up by the police.
 Because of the beating, his lips and both eyes became swollen and one of his braids was ripped out.
 He was charged with attempted or aggravated assault against a police officer after two black cops gave a statement against him in the case, saying he chased them down with a gun and tried to shoot one of them.
 He was then placed on probation.

 2008: Drug and gun conviction

 In 2008, Mill was convicted of possession of drug paraphernalia, and second-degree possession of a loaded firearm by a convicted felon.
 He was sentenced to eleven to twenty-three months in prison, followed by eight years probation, by Philadelphia County Superior Court Judge Genece Brinkley.
 After Mill's 2008 conviction, Brinkley continued to handle Mill's further legal cases and oversaw his probation.
 Mill was released in early 2009 under a five-year parole agreement after serving seven months.
+In January 2023, Pennsylvania governor Tom Wolf pardoned Mill for these convictions.